circleci/circleci-docs/jekyll/_cci2/local-cli-getting-started.md

 # Prerequisites

-- You are using a unix-machine (Mac or linux): the CircleCI CLI tool is installable on Windows but is in beta and not as fully featured as unix installations.
+- You are using a unix-machine (Mac or Linux): the CircleCI CLI tool is installable on Windows but is in beta and not as fully featured as unix installations.
 - You have a basic knowledge of CI/CD and the features and concepts of CircleCI's offerings.
 - You have a GitHub account
 - You have a CircleCI account.
 - You have your terminal open and ready to go.
-- Optional: An installation of Github's `[Hub](https://hub.github.com/)` command line tool (allowing us to interface with Github from the command line rather than the web UI).
+- Optional: An installation of Github's [`Hub`](https://hub.github.com/) command line tool (allowing us to interface with Github from the command line rather than the web UI).
 Learn [how to install Hub](https://github.com/github/hub#installation).

 If some of these prerequisites sound unfamiliar, or you are new to the CircleCI platform, you may want to consider reading our [getting started]({{site.baseurl}}/2.0/getting-started/) guide or reading our [getting started concepts document](https://circleci.com/docs/2.0/concepts/#section=getting-started) before proceeding.